(1) Where the court sanctions the compromise or arrangement, it must—

-(2) Any such order that provides for the dissolution of the transferor company must fix the same date for the dissolution.
+(2) Any such order that provides for the dissolution of the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Mistake in contract lawThis Practice Note considers the legal concept of mistake in contract law.
 It examines common mistake, mutual mistake, unilateral mistake, mistake as to identity and mistake as to the document signed (non est factum).
 It also considers the impact of each of these types of